Manukau Heads

 Deep valleys and views of the ocean, on our way to Manukau Heads

-We stopped somewhere on these winding roads at a lookout point to eat pies … and out of the bushes a couple of chickens appear to eat the scraps from the ground … was quite funny to find chickens in the wild … but we saw this numerous of times on our drives … must be a New Zealand thing 😜.
+We stopped somewhere on these winding roads at a lookout point to eat pies.
+Suddenly, out of the bushes, a couple of chickens appear to eat the scraps from the ground.
+It was quite funny to find chickens in the wild, but we saw this numerous of times on our drives.
+It must be a New Zealand thing.

-Chickens came out of the bushes to eat food scraps … and not scared of people at all!
+Chickens in the wild, eating our food scraps and not scared of people at all

 MH4